-How Can You Mitigate the Risks?
+How Can You Mitigate the Risks for Lone workers in shared spaces?

-1. Comprehensive Risk Assessments: Conduct thorough risk assessments that consider the unique dynamics of each shared workplace.
+- Comprehensive Risk Assessments: Conduct thorough risk assessments that consider the unique dynamics of each shared workplace.
 Identify potential hazards specific to your lone worker/s and develop tailored safety protocols.
 Unlike your own site/office, where you control the work environment, pay particular attention to the risks of an uncontrolled environment and who could be in it.

-1. Safety Officers: Appoint designated Safety Supervisors who will be responsible for overseeing the implementation and adherence to safety protocols.
+- Safety Officers: Appoint designated Safety Supervisors who will be responsible for overseeing the implementation and adherence to safety protocols.
 These officers can serve as points of contact for lone workers to report concerns and seek guidance.

 What Does Effective Safety Look Like in Practice?

 Consider the example of Emma, an architect who uses a co-working space twice a week.
-Here’s how effective safety measures can be implemented in her situation:

 What Can We Conclude About Lone Worker Safety in Shared Workplaces?